 Digital Finance Advisory Panel

-Ross Buckley: King & Wood Mallesons Professor of Innovative Disruption, UNSW (Panel Chair)
+Ross Buckley: Scientia Professor, KPMG Law and King & Wood Mallesons Professor of Disruptive Innovation and Law, Professor, UNSW (Panel Chair)

-Ross Buckley is the CIFR King & Wood Mallesons Professor of International Finance Law, and a Scientia Professor, at the University of New South Wales.
+Ross Buckley is Scientia Professor, KPMG Law and King & Wood Mallesons Professor of Disruptive Innovation and Law, Professor, at the University of New South Wales.

 His principal field of research is international financial regulation, particularly the regulation of digital financial services.
 He co-edits the International Banking and Finance Law Series and the Global Trade Law Series of Wolters Kluwer of The Hague.